 - Install and update the entire report library or each report individually, via the PowerShell Gallery.

-- Generate and output reports in one or more document formats, including DOCX, HTML, XML and Text.
+- Generate and output reports in one or more document formats, including DOCX, HTML, and Text.

 - Configure the detail level for each section of a report.
 You have the choice of producing a summarised report, a fully comprehensive report or something in between.